telerik/ajax-docs/controls/htmlchart/appearance-and-styling/format-numbers.md

 |P|Percentage (e.g. the number 10500 will be formatted as 1,050,000.00% because 1 is equal to 100%)|
 |E|Exponential (e.g. the number 10500 will be formatted as 1.05e+4)|

->note The above numbers are formatted in the default "en-US" culture.
+>tip The above numbers are formatted in the default "en-US" culture.
 More information on how to localize	text elements is available in the [Localization]({%slug htmlchart/accessibility-and-internationalization/localization%}) article.

->note Since **Q2 2013** the **RadHtmlChart** can be data bound	to **DateTime objects** , so that [XAxis Labels]({%slug htmlchart/server-side-programming/axes-configuration%}),[Series Labels and ToolTips]({%slug htmlchart/server-side-programming/series-configuration%}) can be formatted to the desired date format.
+>tip Since **Q2 2013** the **RadHtmlChart** can be data bound	to **DateTime objects** , so that [XAxis Labels]({%slug htmlchart/server-side-programming/axes-configuration%}),[Series Labels and ToolTips]({%slug htmlchart/server-side-programming/series-configuration%}) can be formatted to the desired date format.
 More information on formatting dates is available in [Date Axis]({%slug htmlchart/functionality/axes/date-axis%}) article.

 ## Formatting Labels and Tooltips by using their Client Templates